-Students may add or become PA certified in Library Science through this program.
+Students may add or become Pennsylvania certified in Library Science through this program.
 A student who is not previously certified must complete the prerequisite courses and a full 14-week student teaching experience.
-Those already certified in another teaching area wishing to add PA certification in Library Science, must complete GCLS 653 Internship in the School Library that is required for fieldwork.
-For these students, the requirements of this course can be met at off hours, during the summer, and other times when the student is available to gather field experiences.
+Those already certified in another teaching area wishing to add Pennsylvania certification in Library

+Science, must complete GCLS 653 Internship in the School Library that is required for fieldwork.
+For these students, the requirements of this course can be met at off hours, during the summer and other times when the student is available to gather field experiences.
 Students may combine the requirements of this course with a current position or employment opportunity.
-As with all initial and add-on certifications, the PA Department of Education requires nine (9) credits in special education and three (3) credits in English language learners (ELL).
-Undergraduate credits and/or graduate credits can be counted toward the PDE requirement of nine (9) credits in special education and three (3) credits in ELL.
+As with all initial and add-on certifications, the Pennsylvania Department of Education requires nine (9) credits in special education and three (3) credits in English language learners (ELL).
+Undergraduate credits and/ or graduate credits can be counted toward the PDE requirement of nine (9) credits in special education and three (3) credits in ELL.
 Candidates who have not already taken these courses may complete them at Saint Vincent College.
 They can be taken at the graduate level as electives while seeking the K-12 Library Science Certification.
 All students pursuing certification must pass the Praxis exam: Library Media Specialist.

-Prerequisites for students pursuing their first teaching certificate (includes PA Department requirements for special education and ELL) are listed below.
+Prerequisites for students pursuing their first teaching certificate (includes Pennsylvania Department requirements for special education and ELL) are listed below.

-ED 207 ED 205 ED 206 Practicum in Education (or ED 101, 102, or 103) Strategies and Techniques of Instruction Field Experience II: Strategies and Techniques of 1 2 Instruction 1 ED 208 ED 3 3 Classroom Partnerships in Inclusion Field Experience III: 3 ED 390 PY 290 Student Teaching Nonnative and Culturally Diverse Students Psychology and Education for the Exceptional 3 PY 115 Educational Psychology 3 3 d standing (First time certification only) Field Experience IV - Pre-Student Teaching Field Experience V - Student Teaching Professional Seminar 2 8 3
+caucatio ii and EEE) are listed below.
+ED 207 Practicum in Education (or ED 101, 102 or 103) 1 ED 205 Strategies and Techniques of Instruction 3 ED 206 Field Experience II: Strategies and Techniques of Instruction 1 ED 208 Classroom Partnerships in Inclusion 3 ED 311 Field Experience III 3 ED 390 Teaching Nonnative and Culturally Diverse Students 3 PY 290 Psychology and Education for the Exceptional Student 3 PY 115 Educational Psychology 3 A fton a dr ram and atom dim a (First time a contif action only) After advanced standing (First-time certification only) ED 400 Field Experience IV - Pre-Student Teaching 2 ED 410 Field Experience V - Student Teaching 8 ED 411 Professional Seminar 3